0xYahia/Front-End-Material/Questions/CSSQ.md

 ChatGPT
 These positioning types provide flexibility in controlling the placement and behavior of elements on a web page, allowing developers to create complex layouts and designs.
 #-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------#
-What is importance of Z-index and when it is not work?
+What is importance of Z-index and when it is not work?:
 The z-index property in CSS controls the stacking order of positioned elements along the z-axis (depth).
 It determines which elements appear in front of or behind other elements when they overlap.

 The importance of z-index can be summarized as follows: